kramse/kea-it-sikkerhed/siem-og-loganalyse/lektionsplan.md

       <td style="text-align:left">
       <p>Books: 23 pages, but also parts of CIP 7!</p>
       <p>CIP 4 A Data-Centric Approach to Security Monitoring 23</p>
-      <p>Skim read: CIP 7 Tools of the Trade 57, we need to know NetFlow, DNS, and HTTP proxy logs in the real-world,
+      <p>Skim read: CIP 7 Tools of the Trade 57, need to know NetFlow, DNS, and HTTP proxy logs in the real-world</p>
-      Skim read: DDS 8.
+      <p>Skim read: DDS 8.
 Breaking Up with Your Relational Database 25</p>
       </td>
     </tr>
     <tr>